bgaj203/gitlab-runners/README.md

 **Note:** Runner Registration tokens are in the CI/CD settings of every group and every project on a GitLab instance.
 They are also available the Instance level for self-managed instances.
 When you register a runner at the group or instance level, it is available to all projects in the downbound group heirarchy.

-**Note:** The region will automatically be us-east-1, change to your desired region before submitting.
+**Note:** The region will automatically be us-east-1, change to your desired region right after the template loads.

+**Note:** Easy buttons currently deploy only to the default VPC of an AWS region - which, if unaltered, can generally reach GitLab.com.
+For self-hosted GitLab, the default VPC will need to be able to reach your GitLab instance, including, but not limited to appropriate DNS configuration, network routing and firewall configuration.
+An issue is open to adapt this template to be able to specify an existing VPC to deploy into, you can follow it here: [Enable Specifying VPC and Subnet](https://gitlab.com/guided-explorations/aws/gitlab-runner-autoscaling-aws-asg/-/issues/17)

 ### Easy Buttons Provided